kikocorreoso/s2froms3/README.md

 Now, you will get several COGs but also the COGs located to the N, NE and E.

+You can see a practical example in the notebooks folder of this repo (in spanish and english).

 ## TO-DO

 * ~~Use threading to download the files~~ (done :heavy_check_mark:).